Korean Air Flight 2033: Aircraft

 The aircraft involved was a twin-jet Airbus A300B4-622R with South-Korean registration HL7296.
 It was delivered in 1990, and at the time of the accident was less than four years old.

 Crew

-In command was 52-year-old Canadian Captain Barry Edward Woods and the first officer was 36-year-old Korean Chung Chan Kyu (Hangul: 정찬규, RR: Jeong Chan-gyu).
+In command was 52-year-old Canadian Captain Barry Edward Woods and the first officer was 36-year-old Korean Chung Chan-kyu.

 Aftermath

 In the days after the accident, both Woods and Chung were arrested on suspicion of causing the accident by fighting over the controls.
 According to South Korean authorities, the first officer had attempted to initiate a go-around while the captain was determined to land the aircraft and bring it to a full stop.